 The music in the Adventures of Pete & Pete also plays an important role in the series.
 The bulk of the music came from the band Polaris, which was actually Indie Rocker Mark Mulcahy’s Miracle Legion.
 They would appear in the opening credits infront of the Wrigley’s house playing the opening theme “Hey Sandy” and would also appear in the episode “A Hard Day’s Pete” as the garage band who introduce Little Pete to music.
 Other artists and bands that would have their music featured on the show would include Lucious Jackson, Drop Nineteens, Nice, and the Apples in Stereo.

 In 2005, Nickelodeon would release season one of the Adventures of Pete & Pete on DVD, with season two released later that same year.
 Season three was scheduled for released in early 2006 and even went into production until it was shelved “Indefinately.”
-Aside from a short return to reruns in 2002-2003, The Adventures of Pete & Pete will again return to air reruns this fall as TeenNICK’s new “The 90′s Are ALL THAT” block.
-Many fans hope that a return to the airwaves will see the third and final season of the Adventures of Pete & Pete released so that the series can be complete for the longtime fans.
-Among other shows from that time period, Clarissa Explains It All season one is also available on DVD.
-Hey Dude! will be released on DVD on July 19, 2011 and many other shows are available on ITunes like Salute your Shorts.
-Shows like The Secret World of Alex Mack and Doug are available on DVD through Amazon though reviews tend to be on the negative side as far as quality and even episode order, so I’d personally advise against it.
+Aside from a short return to reruns in 2002-2003, The Adventures of Pete & Pete returned to air reruns with TeenNICK’s “The 90’s Are ALL THAT” block.
+Many fans hoped that this return to the airwaves would see the third and final season of the Adventures of Pete & Pete released so that the series can be complete for the longtime fans but to no avail.
+Among other shows from that time period, Clarissa Explains It All season one was also available on DVD.
+Hey Dude! was released on DVD on July 19, 2011 and many other shows are available on ITunes like Salute your Shorts.
+Shows like The Secret World of Alex Mack and many of the Nicktoons are available through Hulu and other streaming services.